 If your system boots, but does not allow you to log in when it has completed booting, try single-user mode.

-On an x86 system using GRUB as the boot loader, use the following steps to boot into single-user mode:
+On an x86 system using GRUB, use the following steps to boot into single-user mode: